zhipeiwang/markup_deliverables/03_reusable_code/README.md

 - If `Shiny app`, link the app on a `Shiny` server and your development repository (on GitHub).

 See course manual for requirements.

+The link to my cohesion package: https://github.com/zhipeiwang/cohesion

+I failed to get a DOI from zenodo after a few attempts.